coffeegist/coffeegist.github.io/_posts/2018-02-23-slae-exam-2-tcp-reverse-shell.md

 tags: [slae, shell, assembly, programming]
 ---

 No coffee tonight.
 It's too late for that.
-It's not that this assignment took long it all, but there were several things I had to do before I could finish this up and post it.
-Nevertheless, I have successfully implemented tcp reverse shellcode for a linux/x86 system as part of the SLAE exam.
+It's not that this assignment took long at all, but there were several things I had to do before I could finish this up and post it.
+Nevertheless, I have successfully implemented a tcp reverse shellcode for linux/x86 systems as part of the SLAE exam.
 Continue reading to find out how it was done!

 # Assignment 2 - TCP Reverse Shell